LearnWithCherry/Skycast-ai/README.md

-# Skycast-ai
-SkyCast AI is an end-to-end intelligent weather forecasting platform that uses machine learning for accurate weather prediction.
-Built with Python, FastAPI, and React, it includes data preprocessing, feature engineering, model training, evaluation, geographic analysis, and an interactive web interface for real-time forecasts.
+SkyCast AI is an end-to-end machine learning platform for predicting airfare prices.
+It analyzes flight routes, airlines, travel dates, stops, duration, and other features to estimate ticket prices.
+Built with Python, FastAPI, React, and ML models, with data preprocessing, feature engineering, training, and evaluation.